mgo-tec/ESP32_SD_SSD1331_Gadgets/README.md

-# ESP32_SD_SSD1331_Gadgets Beta ver 1.1
+# ESP32_SD_SSD1331_Gadgets Beta ver 1.2
-This library is for the Arduino core for the ESP32.
+This library is for the Arduino core for the ESP32(Tested in ver 2.0.4).
 https://github.com/espressif/arduino-esp32
 This library is used by the Arduino IDE(Tested in ver1.8.2).